 Every quarter LulzBot will release new stable version of the software.
 It is best to update the software every time a new version is released.
 The software is as important in printing quality parts as the hardware.
 Each quarterly software update can bring advances in print quality.
-The files are available at download.lulzbot.com/AO-100/.
+The files are available at http://download.lulzbot.com/AO-101/.
+You can also updated software versions in the Support/Downloads section of LulzBot.com.